mozilla/learning.mozilla.org/README.md

 by first running `npm start` and then visiting http://localhost:8008/test/ in your browser.

+#### Manual Tests

+You can also visit http://localhost:8008/test/manual/ for a basic manual test suite.

+Additionally, if you need to make sure that a page is usable with JS disabled, just add `safemode=on` to the querystring when visiting the page.
+This will cause the page to operate in "safe mode", meaning that almost no JS will run, even if JS is enabled in the browser.

 ## Generating A Static Site

 Run `npm run build` to generate a static site in `dist/` that